How to Make a Video Wall: Your Must-Read Guide 2023

 How?
 They can be attached to the backside of the display with double-sided velcro.
 It doesn’t get much easier than that.

-Of course, if this option isn’t available to you, mount your media player in the ceiling or inside a cabinet, if possible.
-To avoid a messy and cluttered looking space, we also recommend buying cable concealers.
+Of course, if this option isn’t available, mount your media player in the ceiling or inside a cabinet, if possible.
+We recommend buying cable concealers to avoid a messy and cluttered space.

 Not only will these handy items keep your cords sorted nicely and neatly, but they’ll also prevent you from having a fall hazard in your workspace.
 You can find these devices in most wall paint colors, providing esthetic unity for your business.